PiyushAryan/realmeet/README.md

 ## 🤝 Contributing

-We welcome contributions from the developer community!
-RealMeet is built by developers, for developers.
+We welcome contributions from the developer community! realmeet is built by developers, for developers.

 ### 🛠️ Development Workflow